Skip to main content

 2. In the left main menu, select App Deployments.

-3. In the App Deployment row, select the action menu and then select Clone.
+3. Beside the App Deployment, select the three-dot menu, and choose Clone.

 4. The creation wizard opens with the source deployment's configuration pre-filled.
 Modify any fields as needed.